dolorosus/RaspiBackup/Readme.md

 It is really helpful, if you run your system from a large partition residing on a SSD drive.

-:stop_sign: You may want to use this script for migrating to an external SSD.
+:warning: You may want to use this script for migrating to an external SSD.
 In this case you may end up with an MBR partition table on a 8TB SSD...
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  You may consider to change the line:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  ```declare -r PARTSCHEME="MBR"``` to ```declare -r PARTSCHEME="GPT"```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  But keep in mind: this is not thoroughly tested, but seems to work well (comments are welcome).

-:bulb: if you wish to restore to an ssd which contains additional partitions :
+ :stop_sign: if you wish to restore to an ssd which contains additional partitions, using an imager will destroy theese additional partitions:exclamation:

+:bulb: If your destination contains other partitions you want to keep, do the following:

 - restore to a SD card
 - boot from this SD card
-- mount your SSD boot partition and the SSD root partition
+- mount your SSD boot partition and the SSD root partition:
 - copy ```/``` to the SSD root partition  omitting ```/boot``` e.g. ```rsync -aEvx --del --exclude='/boot/**' / [mountdir of ssd root]```
 - copy the content of ```/boot``` to the SSD boot partition e.g. ```cp -a /boot/*  [mountdir of ssd boot]```
 - get the PARTUUID of [mountdir of ssd boot] and [mountdir of ssd root]